xamarin/xamarin-macios/src/README.md

 code too complicated, all the attributes are also compiled into the generator executable, and then instantiated as mock-objects of the real attributes.

-The solution generator-ikvm.sln can be used to debug the generator.
+The solution generator.sln can be used to debug the generator.
 There are multiple run configurations (`ios-classic`, `ios-unified`, `tvos`, `watchos`, `mac-classic`, `mac-unified`, `mac-full`), each configured to execute the generator with the options for the corresponding profile.